|

 Section 1.
 The President shall –

-- sign all orders drawn on the Treasurer by the Secretary;
+d. sign all claims drawn on the Treasurer, and

 Section 2.
 The Vice President shall –